Shimin233/Python100days/Day1/First line pf codes.md

 bool(2.33e5) #equals True
 ```
 Remark that `bool(0)` refers to `False`, while inputting any non-zero number it gives `True`. (to be confirmed)
+Remark, True and False can be used exactly as 1 and 0 resp. in numeric calculations, like `True + False`, which gives `1`.
 - __Text type__ String字符串型 `str` : A collection of one or more characters put in single, double or triple quotes,
 where a quote can be either a single or double quotation mark.
 ```Python